Probing Andreev reflection reach in semiconductor-superconductor hybrids by Aharonov-Bohm effect

 mimics the coherence length of quasi-particles penetrating into the ordinary superconductor.
 The reach of Andreev reflection $\xi$ is interesting not only for fundamental reasons, but also it is crucial for the analysis of transport measurements as it determines the extent of the structure accessible for probing by the means of tunneling spectroscopy.
 Specifically, recent experiments reported measurement of conductance quantization in Majorana nanowires \cite{mourik_signatures_2012, deng_anomalous_2012, finck_anomalous_2013, churchill_superconductor-nanowire_2013, chen_experimental_2017} that signifies ballistic transport over the coherence length \cite{kjaergaard_quantized_2016, zhang_ballistic_2017}.

 In this letter we propose a unique method to determine the quasiparticle coherence length $\xi$ of the proximitized semiconductor.
 We exploit recent developments in bottom-up synthesis that allows for fabrication of crossing hybrid nanowires \cite{gazibegovic_epitaxy_2017}.
 Nanowire branches can be formed into closed loops creating quantum phase-coherent interferometers with predefined number of epitaxial superconductor-semiconductor interfaces.
-Utilizing combined Aharonov-Bohm \cite{aharonov_significance_1959} effect and Andreev reflection we exploit this novel generation of hybrid structures to indirectly visualize the length on which the Andreev reflection takes place.
+Utilizing combined Aharonov-Bohm \cite{aharonov_significance_1959} effect and Andreev reflection in the topologically trivial phase we exploit this hybrid structures to indirectly visualize the length on which the Andreev reflection takes place.

 The proposed concept can be explained on an example of quantum ring proximitized by a superconductor [Fig.~\ref{rings}(a)].
-In the presence of the magnetic field the transport properties of an ordinary quantum rings is mainly determined by the interference effect as the phases $\phi = \frac{e}{\hbar}\int\mathbf{A}\cdot dl$ acquired from the magnetic field by the charged particles traveling through the upper and lower arm differ from each other.
-Consequently, the conductance of the structure undergoes Aharonov-Bohm oscillations with the period of $\phi_0 = h/e$, as reported experimentally for metallic \cite{webb_observation_1985} and semiconducting \cite{timp_observation_1987} quantum rings already in late 80's.
-The Aharonov-Bohm effect has been reported only recently for hybrid nanowire networks \cite{gazibegovic_epitaxy_2017} which allow to combine this effect with the scattering processes that occur at the NS interface.
+In the presence of the magnetic field the transport properties of an ordinary quantum ring is mainly determined by the interference effect as the phases $\varphi = \frac{e}{\hbar}\int\mathbf{A}dl$ acquired from the magnetic field by the charged particles traveling through the upper and lower arm differ from each other.
+Consequently, the conductance of the structure undergoes Aharonov-Bohm oscillations with the period determined by the flux quanta $\phi_0 = h/e$, as reported experimentally for metallic \cite{webb_observation_1985} and semiconducting \cite{timp_observation_1987} quantum rings already in late 80's.
+Only recently the observation of Aharonov-Bohm effect has been reported for hybrid nanowire networks \cite{gazibegovic_epitaxy_2017} which allows for combination of this effect with the scattering processes that occur at the NS interface.